 With an outdoor compost pile, you can keep adding to it in different sections.
 This means you won’t be “wasting” produce and yard debris.

 Worms would have to be added manually to a compost tumbler, and unless they have means of escape, they might die.
 I really don’t recommend adding worms unless you are experienced.

 After you use the composter for a week or so, when you open the sliding door, you will quickly learn to step aside.
 Depending on where you live and the season, you may have insects flying out.
 They are small, harmless, and gnat-like but you won’t want them flying in your face.

 If you have a compost pile, there will also be insects as well but they won’t come out in full force because the pile is exposed.
 For me, a few insects is nothing compared to having the manual labor of turning over heavy compost with a heap.

 If you have limited space in your garden or live with neighbors close by, you’ll also see more benefits from how tidier and more odorless they are.
-Also, consider the wildlife in your area.
+Also, consider the pests and wildlife in your area.
 A closed compost system will keep them away.

 Choosing a compost tumbler is a great addition to homesteading.
 You get to use what you have by not wasting and help to enrich your soil for gardens.
 It doesn’t take long to produce batches of compost from materials you would have just thrown away.
 Adding compost to garden beds and containers is an asset and a great way to amend your soil.
 It’s environmentally friendly and can save you money in the long run.